catherinepope/papermod/content/workshops/turning-your-research-into-journal-articles.md

 Here’s what we’ll cover:

+- Choosing an appropriate journal and understanding its requirements.
 - Assessing and selecting your article ideas.
 - Structuring your article.
 - Creating a first draft.